toptensoftware/mk.js/readme.md

 The mk.js `Project` class declares a set of variables, rules and sub-projects that comprise a build system.

-When the root `mk.js` project script is loaded, its default exported function is called and passed a `Project` instance as `this`.
+When the root `mk.mjs` project script is loaded, its default exported function is called and passed a `Project` instance as `this`.

 ```js